thusoy/porridge/README.md

 *Q: Why "porridge"?*
 A: Because good porridge requires more than just salt, takes a long time to boil, and you cannot separate its ingredients  after they've been boiled.
 And I was hungry when starting writing this.
 And we need better terminology for password storage, see the first question.

+*Q: Could you release wheels for platform X?*
+A: All releases of Porridge use wheels built by Travis CI and AppVeyor (see `./tools/release.py` for how it's done).
+If you need another platform supported, like a specific version of PyPy on some platform, open a PR adding it to the build matrix, and it'll automatically be part of the next release.

 Security
 --------